SlimeVR/SlimeVR-Docs-Site/src/tools/owoTrack.md

 1. Start owoTrack app.
 1. Turn down the screen brightness completely to save battery.

+### I have a smart watch and it disconnects after a short period of time

+Certain Samsung Galaxy watches automatically register owoTrack as a sleeping app.
+This means it'll disconnect when the watch automatically goes to sleep.

+To unregister the app:

+1. Open the Settings app on your watch.
+2. Go to **Battery** > **Sleeping apps**.
+3. Tap and hold on owoTrack.
+4. Tap on **Remove from list**.

 ### Virtual trackers on SteamVR are grayed out

 This is expected behavior, check if trackers present in VR.